The Black Knight (film): Plot

-John returns to Mark's castle, where he traps Mark's forces and kidnaps Mark at swordpoint.
+John returns to Mark's castle, where he traps Mark's forces and kidnaps Mark.
 The following morning the Saracens land near Camelot and Sir Palamides and Bernard trick their way into Camelot.
 Bernard stabs a man in Arthur's bed, only to find it is Mark and not Arthur.
 John chases Bernard and he falls from the battlements, whilst Arthur's knights trick the Saracens by replying to their fire-arrow signal, which was to have been the signal for the Cornish to join the Saracen attack.
 The knights defeat the Saracens beneath Camelot's walls, while inside them John beats Palamides single-handed.
-As a reward Arthur knights John and offers him the further boon of his "heart's desire".
-John asks to marry the Lady Linet and both she and Arthur accept.
+As a reward Arthur knights John and offers him his "heart's desire".
+John asks to marry the Lady Linet, and both she and Arthur accept.